 When sanctions have been issued following an audit, registration status shall remain affected via a notification on the register, until such time that the sanctions have been completed and verified by the Society.

 There may be cases where criminal behaviour or behaviour considered to be an ongoing issue relating to public protection, and a decision will be made on a case by case basis if re-admission to the register is appropriate.

 The complaints process has been designed to be as fair and transparent as possible, while balancing the need to protect the confidentiality of clients and therapists.

-If you choose to make a formal complaint and the screening process by the PPO indicates that a potential breach of the Code of Ethics has occurred, it is important to be aware that:
+If you choose to make a formal complaint and the screening process by the Ethics Officer indicates that a potential breach of the Code of Ethics has occurred, it is important to be aware that: